front-commerce/developers.front-commerce.com/source/docs/reference/cli.md

 ## `front-commerce prepare`

 This command will generate all the files needed to launch a Front-Commerce application.
-It will use the [`.front-commerce.js`](/docs/reference/front-commerce-js.html) to know what to generate.
+It will use the [`.front-commerce.js`](/docs/reference/front-commerce-js.html) configuration file to know what to generate.

 The generated files will be located in the `.front-commerce` folder in the root of your project.